The Birds of America: Public exhibitions

+From September 25, 2005 - March 26, 2006, the National Gallery of Art exhibited 50 hand-colored prints from its early edition of The Birds of America, “…one of only 2 known sets of prints preserved in their original unbound state” in Audubon's Dream Realized.

 In 2007, the book was the subject of an exhibition by the Teylers Museum in Haarlem, which owns a copy it ordered from the original subscription.
 To commemorate the book's record-breaking sale, the museum decided to display its copy (for which the museum eventually paid 2200 guilders—a fortune at the time—during the years 1827–1838) until January 2011.

 The Buffalo & Erie County Public Library's Rare Book Room has a complete Birds of America, which is often on display.

 All of Audubon's and Mason's known extant watercolors preparatory for Birds of America are housed at the New-York Historical Society in New York City.

 The Stark Museum of Art in Orange, Texas, owns and exhibits John James Audubon's personal copy of Birds of America.

 The Field Museum of Natural History in Chicago, Illinois owns a copy that previously belonged to Audubon's friend and family doctor, Dr. Benjamin Phillips.
 Only this copy and that owned by the Stark Museum of Art contain 13 additional plates, added late in the project to correct earlier mistakes by compositing new plates onto previous prints.
-The Field Museum produced and displayed an exhibit based around their copy of Birds of America in 2019-2020.
+The Field Museum produced and displayed an exhibit based around their copy of Birds of America in 2019–2020.

-In 2010 the North Carolina Museum of Art began a five-year exhibition of its restored four-volume set purchased for the state by Governor William Alexander Graham in 1846.
+In 2010, the North Carolina Museum of Art began a five-year exhibition of its restored four-volume set purchased for the state by Governor William Alexander Graham in 1846.